Exclusive - Iran, Russia negotiating big oil-for-goods deal

-LONDON/ANKARA Iran and Russia are negotiating an oil-for-goods swap worth $1.5 billion a month that would enable Iran to lift oil exports substantially, undermining Western sanctions that helped persuade Tehran in November to agree to a preliminary deal to curb its nuclear programme.
+LONDON/ANKARA Iran and Russia are negotiating an oil-for-goods swap worth $1.5 billion a month that would let Iran lift oil exports substantially, in defiance of Western sanctions that helped force Tehran to agree a preliminary deal to end its nuclear programme.

-Russian and Iranian sources close to the barter negotiations said final details were in discussion for a deal under which Russia would buy up to 500,000 barrels a day of Iranian oil in exchange for Russian equipment and goods.
+Russian and Iranian sources close to the barter negotiations said final details were in discussion for a deal that would see Moscow buy up to 500,000 barrels a day of Iranian oil in exchange for Russian equipment and goods.

 "Our desire is to sign the deal as soon as possible," said a senior Iranian official, who declined to be named.
 "Our officials are discussing the matter with the Russians and hopefully it will be inked soon, regardless of whether we can reach a (nuclear) agreement in Geneva."

-It is not clear whether the deal would be implemented before the finalization of a nuclear agreement outlined in Geneva in November between Iran and six world powers.
+It is not clear whether the deal would be implemented before the nuclear agreement, outlined in Geneva in November between Iran and six world powers, is finalised.

-Nor is it clear how Russia would justify to other powers a barter deal that could jeopardise the nuclear negotiations by easing the economic pressure on Iran.
+Nor is it clear how Moscow will justify to other powers a barter deal that could jeopardise the nuclear negotiations by easing the economic pressure on Tehran.

-"It depends on whether the Russians agree to implement this deal before there is a final resolution of the nuclear issues.
-That would obviously be a very negative signal," said Gary Samore, former nuclear non-proliferation czar for President Barack Obama and now an academic and president of pro-sanctions group United Against Nuclear Iran.

-"It could very well be they just want to have this ready to go the day after a nuclear deal is completed and they would then be prepared to execute a barter arrangement."

 Russia is one of the countries involved in the nuclear talks but, unlike the United States and the European Union, has not imposed sanctions on Iran.

-U.S. and European sanctions have cut Iran's oil exports by more than half over the past 18 months to about 1 million barrels a day.
+U.S. and European sanctions have cut Iran's oil exports by more than half over the past 18 months to about one million barrels a day.
+Russia has no sanctions on Iran.

 Russian purchases of 500,000 bpd of Iranian crude would lift Iran's oil exports by 50 percent and provide a major boost to its struggling economy.
-With current oil prices near $100 a barrel, Iran would earn about an additional $1.5 billion a month.
+At current oil prices near $100 a barrel Iran would earn about an additional $1.5 billion a month.

 "Iran has to find a way to accommodate more exports: this is the reason behind this," an Iranian official said.
 "Both sides should rush for it.
 Russia will be able to guarantee a large amount of trade with its neighbour and Iran will be able to overcome its export difficulties."